ziendotio/scarce-editions/documentation/develop.md

 ### Deployment

+1. Acquire EDG tokens through an exchange and transfer your funds to metamask. ( Should you need to use polkadot.js/extension wallet in the process, you can convert your metamask EVM account address to a Polkadot address using this [helper tool](https://edgewa.re/keygen) in order to perform a [token transfer](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fmainnet.edgewa.re#/accounts) from your polkadot account to metamask )

-Update the private.json file with your own EVM private key, which should hold enough EDG to perform the deployment successfully.
+2. Update the private.json file with your own EVM private key (from metamask?), which should hold enough EDG to perform the deployment successfully.

+3. Set the hardhat configuration file to use the latest Edgeware load balancer:

 Run the deployment script :